livingdocsIO/documentation/reference-docs/editor-configuration/image-cropping.md

 If set to `null` (or left out in the config) the full image will be shown and changing the horizontal and vertical sizes will keep the other respective size constant.
 If set to a value between 0 and 1 changing the sizes will affect the whole ratio (width and height) and fill the area given in max area (e.g. 0.8 -> 80%).

+### disableCropFor

+An array of mime types for which there should be no "crop image" option displayed in the editor.